julian20yt/2016YouTubeTV/README.md

 [Make sure you have nodejs, npm, and python3 (version 3.7.something or above!)]

-- Step 1: run git clone https://github.com/erievs/2016YouTubeTV.git
+- Step 1: run "git clone https://github.com/erievs/2016YouTubeTV.git"

-- Step 2: run npm install
+- Step 2: run "npm install"

 - Step 3: if you run into issues with youtube-exec, try running "npm install youtube-dl-exec --save"

+- Step 4: if you want to set a custom server adress, such as your local ip adress, run 2016youtubesetup.js (it is in the root of the project), it'll display it for you.

-- Step 4: run npm start, and you're done!
+- Step 5: run npm start, and you're done!

+[To update just run "git fetch origin master"]

 [When I say V, I mean the version of the YouTube App]

 Progress Report
-1. Search - 95% Done
+1. Search - 100% Done

-    Status: Amost done just need to fix one thing.
-    Next Steps: Instead of not dispalying info fully remove a crap video entry with no data.
+    Status: Done.
+    Next Steps: None.

 2. Guide - 100% Done

     Status: Done
     Next None;

-3. Browse/Channels - 70% Done
+3. Browse/Channels - 85% Done

-    Status: The Browse API (which is what channels use and the homepage and such), loads off a static json file but loads fine!
-    Next Steps: Work on getting the data from the youtubei browse api and converting it into that format.
+    Status: Working on finishing up the browse API, the homepage is close to being done but other parts may need work.
+    Next Steps: Fully finish the implemtion.

 4a.
 Watch - 90% Done